syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image23.png)

-Several news networks reported [shelling of Busra al-Harir town by warplanes](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692427715370&sa=D&ust=1540401260472000), as well as [dropping barrel bombs on the town by regime's helicopters](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692604382019&sa=D&ust=1540401260473000) on the morning of June 24.
+Several news networks reported [shelling of Busra al-Harir town by warplanes](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692427715370&sa=D&ust=1540401260472000), as well as [dropping barrel bombs on the town by regime helicopters](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692604382019&sa=D&ust=1540401260473000) on the morning of June 24.

 A video was circulated by activists [showing a MiG flying in a low altitude over Busra al-Harir town](https://www.google.com/url?q=https://www.facebook.com/tunza.santhong/posts/1112941155513047&sa=D&ust=1540401260473000), this video was published at 14:44 pm, on June 24.

 ![](/assets/investigations/Daraa2018/image2.png)

-After scrutiny, the Research Team in the Syrian Archive concluded that the aircraft shown in the video was a MiG-23
+After scrutiny, the Research Team in the Syrian Archive concluded that the aircraft shown in the video was a MiG-23.

 ![](/assets/investigations/Daraa2018/image25.png)